sourcegraph/deploy-sourcegraph-helm/charts/sourcegraph/README.md

 ## Usage

+Helm customizations can be applied using an override file.
+Using an override file allows customizations to persist through upgrades without needing to manage merge conflicts.

-To customize configuration settings, create an empty yaml file and configure overrides according to the chart below.
+To customize configuration settings with an override file, create an empty yaml file (with any name) and configure overrides - example overrides can be found in the [examples](examples) folder.

 The install command would then be:
 `helm install -f <your-override-file.yaml> sourcegraph/sourcegraph`

-Using an override file allows customizations to persist through upgrades without needing to manage merge conflicts.

-Example overrides can be found in the [examples](examples) folder.

 ### Setting a namespace

 By default, helm installs the chart into your active namespace.
 To install to a separate namespace, use the `--namespace` flag.
 For example:
+`helm install --namespace new-namespace sourcegraph/sourcegraph` Or if using an override file:
-`helm install --namespace new-namespace sourcegraph/sourcegraph`
+`helm install --namespace new-namespace -f <your-override-file.yaml> sourcegraph/sourcegraph`

 If the namespace does not already exist, add the `--create-namespace` flag to create it during installation.